therealfakemoot/vgtron/README.md

 # Testing Methodology
 The default tests cover the most common types of page access, enumerated below.
 This should offer coverage for a reasonable majority of use cases and allow greater insight into what sort of requests are cached by Engintron.

-1. GET
+1. GET, statically cachable page.
-2. GET with query parameters
+2. GET with query parameters, no database interaction.
 3. POST that triggers database writes.
 4. POST that triggers database read.